 The Parent Letter is a personalized letter from the teacher to inform each student’s parents of their known and unknown skills.
 It includes each student's test results (correct items, incorrect items, and the grade, if Grade Scales were set up).
 To avoid students memorizing the items in test order, correct and incorrect items will be shown in alphabetical order.
 If an item was not tested, it will be optional to include it on the Parent Letter.
-Question Notes (teacher observations during testing) can also be included.
+Question and Summary Notes (teacher observations during testing) can also be included.
 The Parent Letter can be printed in English or Spanish and saved as a Word.doc or PDF.
 The Spanish translation is available as a template, but the Parent Letter can be written by the teacher in any language and then saved as a template.
 It can also be printed in color.
 All tests from a particular tab can be included, and there is also the option to omit certain tests from the Parent Letter.
-This Support Page will provide step-by-step instructions for:
+The test session date will be included by default, but an option is available to not include it on the Parent Letter.
+This Support Page will provide step-by-step instructions, as well as videos, for:

 - Including all tests in one Parent Letter